Associate and Animal Welfare Program Manager

-Jay Shooster is an Associate Factory Farming Legal Fellow at the Richman Law & Policy.
-His work is focused on animal welfare litigation.
-Jay strives to combat all forms of discrimination as a part of a broad coalition of advocates working for food justice, workers’ rights, environmental protection, and animal rights.
+Jay Shooster is an Associate and Animal Welfare Program Manager at Richman Law & Policy.
+Jay strives to combat all forms of discrimination as a part of a broad coalition of advocates working to protect consumers, the environment, workers, and animals.

 Jay received his J.D. from New York University School of Law and a B.A. in Philosophy and Political Science from the University of Florida.